Cuban Revolution

-The rebels finally ousted Batista on 1 January 1959, replacing his government.
+The rebels, led by the 26th of July Movement, finally toppled Batista on 31 December 1958, after which he fled the country.
+Batista's government was dismantled as Castro became the most prominent leader of the revolutionary forces.
+Soon thereafter, the 26th of July Movement established itself as the de facto government.
+Although Castro was immensely popular in the period immediately following Batista's ouster, he quickly consolidated power, leading to domestic and international tensions.
 26 July 1953 is celebrated in Cuba as Día de la Revolución (from Spanish: "Day of the Revolution").
 The 26th of July Movement later reformed along Marxist–Leninist lines, becoming the Communist Party of Cuba in October 1965.